Spheres-cu/subdx-dl/README.md

   --force, -f           Override existing subtitle file.
   --version -V          Show program version.
   --title -t "<string>" _ Set the title to search instead of getting it from the file name.
 This option is invalid if --imdb is setting.
   --keyword -k "<strings>" _ Add an <strings> to the list of keywords separated by spaces.
-Keywords are used when you have.
+Keywords are used when you search by filename.
+  --imdb -i IMDB_ID _ Search by IMDB id regardless filename, search strings or serie season.

 ```